elatov/elatov.github.io/_posts/2012-11-30-vcap5-dca-objective-5-1-implement-and-maintain-host-profiles.md

 ### Use Host Profiles to deploy vDS

-From &#8220;<a href="http://www.vmware.com/files/pdf/techpaper/VMW-Host-Profiles-Tech-Overview.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/techpaper/VMW-Host-Profiles-Tech-Overview.pdf']);">VMware Host Profiles: Technical Overview</a>&#8220;:
+From "<a href="http://www.vmware.com/files/pdf/techpaper/VMW-Host-Profiles-Tech-Overview.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/techpaper/VMW-Host-Profiles-Tech-Overview.pdf']);">VMware Host Profiles: Technical Overview</a>":

 > **Use Case 5: Using Host Profiles to Configure Hosts to Use VMware vNetwork Distributed Switch**
 > Host Profiles can be used to capture the vNetwork Standard Switch (vSS) and vNetwork Distributed Switch configuration of a VMware ESX host, and then apply and propagate that configuration to a number of other VMware ESX or ESXi hosts.